Sexual exploitation is a type of child abuse. It puts a young person at huge risk of damage to their physical, emotional and psychological health.

 We will continue to target, disrupt and prosecute offenders to reinforce the message that this type of behaviour is not acceptable, it is a criminal offence.

 If you are being exploited or abused, help is available.
-You can call 116000 for confidential help and advice, click on one of the links on the right-hand side of this page or contact us direct on the numbers below.
+You can call 116 000 for confidential help and advice, click on one of the links on this page or contact us (the police) direct on 101 or 999 if you are in immediate danger.
+You can also ring childline for help and advice on 0800 11 11.

 If you are concerned about a child or young person and want to speak to someone: